semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 ### Run a one-off historical scan

-To run a one-off historical scan, you can create a specific CI job
+To run a one-off or on-demand historical scan, you can create a specific CI job and then manually start the job as needed.

+The general steps to do this are:

+1. Copy your current full scan CI job configuration file.
+1. Look for the `semgrep ci` command.
+1. Append the `--historical-secrets` flag:
+    `semgrep ci --historical secrets`
+1. Depending on your CI provider, you may have to perform additional steps to enable the job to run manually.
+For example, GitHub Actions requires the `workflow_dispatch` line to be added.

 ### Test a historical scan locally

 ## How it works

 ### Size of commit history

+- Semgrep Secrets scans up to **5 GB** of previous commits in a single repository.
+This ranges from around **10,000 to 50,000** commits depending on the average size of the commit.
+- For repositories with more than 5 GB of history, Semgrep Secrets is still able to complete the scan, but the scan scope will not cover the older commits beyond 5 GB.
+-

 ## Limitations